WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-code.md

 # Code Implementation

 The basic block is in place, the next step is to add styles to the block.
 Feel free to style and adjust for your own preference, the main lesson is showing how to create and load external resources.
-For this example I'm going to load the colorized gilbert font from [Type with Pride](https://www.typewithpride.com/).
+For this example we're going to load the colorized gilbert font from [Type with Pride](https://www.typewithpride.com/).

 Note: The color may not work with all browsers until they support the proper color font properly, but the font itself still loads and styles.
 See [colorfonts.wtf](https://www.colorfonts.wtf/) for browser support and details on color fonts.